DivanteLtd/spartacus-capybara/README.md

 ## 📓  Notes for developers

-We are using a public SAP Commerce Cloud (CCv2) instance as a backend - the same which is used by [Spartacus Public instance](https://stackblitz.com/edit/angular-b9ayx6?file=src%2Fapp%2Fapp.component.html).
+We are using a public SAP Commerce Cloud (CCv2) instance as a backend - the same which is used by [Spartacus Public instance](https://spartacus.c39j2-walkersde1-d4-public.model-t.cc.commerce.ondemand.com/electronics-spa/en/USD/).
 Because of this we had to provide some static CMS configuration.
-In production environment this configuration could be migrated to an impex.
+In production environment this configuration could be migrated to an impex and served from the cms.